madisonlowe/madisonlowe/README.md

 # Eyup!

-💌 Madison here, she/her(s).<br/>
-💻 Junior full-stack developer with the School of Code.<br/>
-🏙 Based in Sheffield, UK.<br/>
-🌱 Cats, gardening, writing and crafts.
+My name is Madison and I use she/her(s) pronouns.
+In a previous life, I was a starving arts and humanities grad student.
+I'm now a starving junior full-stack developer with the School of Code.
+Currently based in Sheffield, UK.

 <h2 align="left">Languages and Tools</h3>
 <p align="left">